-In the Gospel Jesus helps his followers understand God's willingness to hear and respond to prayers of petition.
+In today's gospel Jesus helps his followers understand God's willingness to hear and respond to prayers of petition.
 Jesus tells a parable about a widow and an unjust judge.
 At the time when this Gospel was written, widows were treated unfairly and were severely disadvantaged.
 The widow in today's story uses her voice and her persistence to cry out for justice.
 She continually comes before the judge asking for fairness.
 The widow wears down the unjust judge and to keep her from bothering him, he grants her justice.

 Jesus challenges his listeners to examine their hearts to see how insistent they are in calling upon God, who is a just judge.
-The point that Jesus makes in this parable is that if the unjust judge is willing to grant the widow's request, how much more willing is God to answer our prayers.
+The point that Jesus makes with today's parable is that if the unjust judge is willing to grant the widow's request, how much more willing is God to answer our prayers.

-- How are you like the widow in the story? - How is God like the judge in the story? - How is God different from the judge in the story? - Do you try not to give up when you ask God for something in prayer?
+- How are you like the widow in the story?

+- How is God like the judge in the story?

+- How is God different from the judge in the story?

+- How are you persistent in prayer?